-12 Oct 5 ways to recruit people for user experience testing
+4 ways to recruit people for user experience testing

 User experience testing refers to evaluating a product or service by testing it with representative users in order to improve its usability.
-The secret to successful user experience testing is recruiting the right users: by increasing the quality of your recruiting and ensuring you find the right people, there’ll be an immediate improvement in the quality of your results.
+The secret to successful user experience testing is recruiting the right users: by increasing the quality of your user experience recruitment and ensuring you find the right people, there’ll be an immediate improvement in the quality of your results.
 To put it simply, without the right participants, you won’t get the data you need.

-Recruit people via a pre-recruited panel
+Use a pre-recruited panel

 If you don’t have access to a panel of participants, there are plenty of agencies out there who specialise in recruitment for specific areas that are worth reaching out to – just remember that all your participants, however you recruit them, will still need to be validated to ensure they are right for your particular user experience test.

 Ask participants to refer a friend

 A refer a friend scheme is a tried and tested way to build interest and reach out to likeminded people who have been encouraged to participate by their friends.
-Sometimes just offering a £10 online voucher can work, especially when recruiting for online methodologies such as user experience studies that can easily fit in around people's lives.
+Sometimes just offering a £10 online voucher can work, especially when recruiting for online methodologies such as digital, remote user experience studies that can easily fit in around people's lives.

 Calling local facilities such as gyms, cafes and restaurants in your chosen area and asking them to put up posters is a great way to drum up local interest in your study and reach out to people you might not be able to easily reach online.